Update by user May 24, 2016

 I have been a loyal Ford owner for many years, but this is beyond my comprehension .

-Review about: 2014 Ford Escape Titanium Car.
+Product or Service Mentioned: 2014 Ford Escape Titanium Car.

 Reason of review: Bad quality.